AnonymouX47/term-image/docs/source/library/tutorial.rst

 * transparent background replaced with a **white** (``#ffffff``) background

 .. note::
-   If you get an error while trying the step above, saying something like "padding width larger than...", either:

-   * reduce the width (200) to something that'll fit into your terminal window, or
-   * increase the size of the terminlal window
+   You might have to reduce the padding width (200) and/or height (70) to something that'll fit into your terminal window, or increase the size of the terminlal window

-   You might use your own :term:`terminal height` instead of **70**.

 The result should look like: